ivartj/snakk/README.md

 users should be empowered with the ability to extend the platform in order to shape their online community.

-The idea is create software for query and peering of digitally signed 'messages', that may be used in a variety of applications.
+The idea is to create software for query and peering of digitally signed 'messages', that may be used in a variety of applications.
 If they form a forum, a message may represent a post, a reply, a revision, a tagging, a "Like", or perhaps a "Dislike".
 Moderation can be a collaborative process through a network of trust.

-SNAKK MESSAGE FORMAT
+## Snakk Message Format

 The format starts out in the style of NNTP/HTTP/SMTP/etc headers.
 The standardized headers `Signature`, `Watermark` and `Identity` must always come before the other headers, in that order.
 The `Signature` and `Identity` headers are mandatory, while the `Watermark` header is not.
-Other headers may be used for application-specific purposes.
+Other headers the body of the message may be used for application-specific purposes.

 Messages are identified by their content below the Watermark field, or Signature field if it is not present, typically represented by hash value.